Quickstart

 You can change the data in the CSV file and repeat this step as many times as you want.
 The database will be reinitialized each time.

-Check the contents of the database
+Check the database contents

-$ bin/lsc-sample --show
+bin/lsc-sample --show

-Our data destination: an empty LDAP directory
+Create an empty LDAP directory

-$ bin/lsc-sample --start-ldap-server
+bin/lsc-sample --start-ldap-server

 If all goes well, this should display a few lines of messages: